Delivery Challan | What is Delivery Challan Under GST

 In contrast, a delivery challan is given for the transportation of goods.

 A delivery challan may or may not include the value of goods, but it never states the tax charged on the goods.
-But an invoice always shows the taxes charged on goods sod.
+But an invoice always shows the taxes charged on goods sold.
+Reflecting on what invoicing truly means can help in understanding this difference.

 Sometimes, both delivery challan and invoice are merged and called “Tax invoice cum delivery challan”